 # 2 – Nerve

 The great track Nerve was released in the album All Heaven Broke Loose.
 The record was released in 1991.
-The album featured the musicians Bill Bruford on electronic, acoustic and chordal drums Django Bates on keyboards, E♭ peck horn, trumpet Iain Ballamy on saxophones and Tim Harries on acoustic and electric bass.
+The album featured musicians Bill Bruford on electronic, acoustic and chordal drums, Django Bates on keyboards, E♭ peck horn, trumpet, Iain Ballamy on saxophones, and Tim Harries on acoustic and electric bass.

 # 1 – Triplicity

-This great jazz track define Bill Bruford’s talent across the board of all musical genres.
-Bill Bruford’s brilliant playing in this one defines the perfect way to close our our top 10 Bill Bruford Songs list.
-The song Triplicity was released on the Earthworks album entitled The Sound of Surprise.
+This great jazz track defines Bill Bruford’s talent across the board on all musical genres.
+Bill Bruford’s brilliant playing in this one presents the perfect way to close out our top 10 Bill Bruford Songs list.
+The song “Triplicity,” was released on the Earthworks album entitled The Sound of Surprise.
 The album was released in 2001.